 The Hard Truth

-Most website designers don't understand HIPAA.
-They don't know what PHI is.
-They don't know what a BAA is.
+Most web designers don't understand HIPAA.
+They don't know what PHI is or what a BAA is.
 They build therapy websites the same way they build coffee shop websites.

 This guide will help you: